morgoe/factiondesignstudio/_posts/blog/2017-03-02-iterative-design-in-action.markdown

 thumbnail:				blog/design-process/thumbnail.gif
 image:					blog/design-process/thumbnail.gif

-description:			"Most agency portfolios show off the finish product, which looks beautiful, but this isn’t very helpful when it comes to picking the right agency to go with.
+description:			"Most agency portfolios show off the finished product, which looks beautiful, but this isn’t very helpful when it comes to picking the right agency to go with.
 <br><br>
 What is helpful is learning the iterative process that produced that solution, and how that process will be applied to the unique problems surrounding your thing.
 <br><br>